We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 If you’re wondering about the best bait to catch a squirrel when trapping or whether rat traps can work with squirrels, then keep reading for answers to these and other important questions about squirrel traps.

-Peanut butter is the best bait for squirrel traps.
+Peanut butter is the best bait for squirrels.
 Squirrels, of course, are naturally attracted to nuts.
-Since peanut butter is not something squirrels can easily snatch and run away with, peanut butter forces them to engage with the trap long enough to spring it, making it the best squirrel bait.
+Since peanut butter is not something squirrels can easily snatch and run away with, peanut butter forces them to engage with the trap long enough to spring it, making it the best squirrel trap bait.

-Snap traps that are used for catching rats also work for squirrels, which are similar in size.
-A squirrel investigating the bait on this trap can trigger the trap, killing the squirrel.
+Snap traps, also known as rat traps, as they are more commonly used for catching rats, also work for squirrels, which are similar in size.
+A squirrel investigating the bait on this trap can trigger the rat trap, killing the squirrel.
+But they may not work for all types of squirrels, says Dickens.
+Gray squirrels, he notes, are “too large for the trap to function properly,” whereas “red squirrels and flying squirrels are smaller species and can easily be trapped by rat traps.”

-After you catch a squirrel, relocate it to a place far away from where you caught it.
+After you catch a squirrel, relocate it to a place far away from where you caught it or hire a wildlife removal service.
 Make sure to release squirrels in a wooded area that contains plenty of food for them to eat.
+Dickens also suggests looking up local wildlife laws before relocating animals.
+“If relocation is a possibility, they can be released where legally allowed,” he says.
+“Contact a local game warden for more help or information.”